-Prince Charles’ charitable foundation received £1m donation from Bin Laden family
+Prince Charles’s charitable foundation received £1m donation from Bin Laden family

 Last month, it was reported that Charles had accepted €1m (£860,000) cash in a suitcase from a Qatari sheikh.

 Charles was reportedly personally handed the suitcase by Qatari politician Sheikh Hamad bin Jassim bin Jaber Al Thani.
-It was one of three lots of cash, which totalled €3m, that were donated to Charles’ charitable foundation.
+It was one of three lots of cash, which totalled €3m, which were donated to Charles’ charitable foundation.

 The Charity Commission recently ruled out investigating the donations, saying: “We have assessed the information provided by the charity and have determined there is no further regulatory role for the Commission.”